elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 'hello'
 ```

-When Elixir sees a list of printable ASCII numbers, Elixir will print that as a char list (literally a list of characters).
-Char lists are quite common when interfacing with existing Erlang code.
+When Elixir sees a list of printable ASCII numbers, Elixir will print that as a charlist (literally a list of characters).
+Charlists are quite common when interfacing with existing Erlang code.
 Whenever you see a value in IEx and you are not quite sure what it is, you can use the `i/1` to retrieve information about it:

 ```iex
 iex> i 'hello'